LucasVbr/javascript-timer/README.md

-# javascript-timer
+# JavaScript Timer
-Make a time in JavaScript
+Objective : Make a timer in JavaScript